sarismet/comparing-programming-languages-performance/README.md

 ## What is the purpose?

-I picked the 5 popular programming language and try to predict their performance by implementing a basic isPrime method in each programming languages.
+I picked the 5 popular programming languages and try to predict their performance by implementing a basic isPrime method in each programming languages.

 ### C